 The curriculum is all the planned activities that we as a school organise in order to promote learning, personal growth and development.
 At Hawridge and Cholesbury C of E School we have designed our own rigorous, well planned curriculum, based upon the National Curriculum 2014 for years 1-6 and the Early Years 2012 framework for Reception, to provide rich and varied contexts and experiences for pupils to acquire, develop and apply a broad range of knowledge, skills and understanding so as to raise standards of achievement for all children.
-Our Hawridge and Cholesbury curriculum is called FRESH (Fascinating, Rounded, Everyone yearning to make a difference, Spiritual and Highly inspirational) and has been designed with the involvement of staff and children.
+As a Church of England School our RE education underpins these values and is supported through teaching a RE scheme of work adopted from the Diocese of Oxford.
+Our unique Hawridge and Cholesbury curriculum, designed by staff and children, is called FRESH (Fascinating, Rounded, Everyone yearning to make a difference, Spiritual and Highly inspirational) and are committed to delivering 35% of lessons outside the classroom or through nature.
+Utilising our fantastic natural resources we have embraced a term called Kith and Kin whereby parents are invited into school termly to celebrate an aspect of learning through nature.
+In addition, we offer Forest school to all pupils from Windmills to Year 6 further supporting the importance we place on outdoor learning for all.